LudekCizinsky/2nd-year-project-notes/assignments/05/sol.md

 Below, I leave some comments to the given exercises.

-# Lecture 9
+# Lecture 9 & 10

 You can see the details of the solution in `scripts.py`.

-# Lecture 10
+In addition, you can see the results in `lec9.log` and `lec10.log`.